Disney Theatrical Productions: Peter and the Starcatcher

 Disney Theatrical Productions and La Jolla Playhouse (California) adapted Peter and the Starcatchers, which is a prequel to the Peter Pan story, into a play with music.
 The new play is written by Rick Elice, co-directed by Roger Rees and Alex Timbers, and is based on the novel by Dave Barry and Ridley Pearson.
 It was produced as part of La Jolla Playhouse's Page to Stage program, and ran from February 13, 2009, through March 8, 2009.
 An Off Broadway production opened at New York Theatre Workshop It moved to Broadway on April 15, 2012.
 The show ended its Broadway run on January 20, 2013, and reopened Off-Broadway once again at New World Stages in March 2013.

 Non-stage productions

 Backstage with Disney On Broadway

 The ABC television special Backstage with Disney On Broadway: Celebrating 20 Years aired on December 14, 2014.
-ABC's "Nashville" TV show duo, Clare Bowen and Sam Palladio, performed "Pinocchio", "Mary Poppins", "The Jungle Book", "The Little Mermaid", "Beauty and the Beast", "Aladdin", "The Lion King", "The Hunchback of Notre Dame", "Hercules", and "Tarzan". in a ten musicals for the special.
+ABC's "Nashville" TV show duo, Clare Bowen and Sam Palladio, performed "Pinocchio", "Bambi", "Cinderella", "Mary Poppins", "The Jungle Book", "The Little Mermaid", "Beauty and the Beast", "Aladdin", "The Lion King", "The Hunchback of Notre Dame", "Hercules", "Mulan", and "Tarzan". in a thirteen musicals for the special.